 An easy way to create your own invoicing tracking template is by using an Excel spreadsheet.
 With an Excel spreadsheet, you can organize your billing in multiple ways.
 While a ledger is usually kept chronologically according to date, an online tracker can filter your invoices based on name, receivable, date, receipt number, and more.
-When creating your invoice tracking template, it’s a good idea to start by including the following:
+When creating your Excel invoice tracking template, it’s a good idea to start by including the following:

-Customize your invoice tracker.Once you’ve got the basics covered, you can think about customizing your invoice tracker to meet your specific needs.
+Once you’ve got the basics covered, you can think about customizing your invoice tracker to meet your specific needs.
 Does it make sense for your billing to include additional information about the customer?
 Do you have employees who made the sale or provided the service?
-When it comes to tailoring your tracker template, you might consider including the following things:
+When tailoring your invoice tracker template, you may consider including the following details: